CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 and files that have not been used for 90 days will be automatically removed.
 The default quota for this folder is 1 TB.
 There is also a persistent **project based** storage with a default quota of 50 GB.
 It is located under `/projappl/<project>`.
 Each user can store up to 10 GB of data in their home directory (`$HOME`).

-More detailed information about storage can be found [here](../../computing/disk.md).
+You can [check your current disk usage](../faq/disk-quota-exceeded.md) with `csc-workspaces`, more detailed information about storage can be found [here](../../computing/disk.md).

 ## Moving data from Taito to Puhti